Jeremy Johnson (2025)

 David Prihoda (2025)

 David is an adjunct English professor and writing specialist (this is a job title, not a boast) at two small colleges in Kansas, as well as a PhD student and Adjunct Associate Professor of English at Old Dominion University.
 He teaches various writing and literature courses, including Creative Writing and Literature of Personal Discovery, but his passion is teaching game studies courses such as Game Criticism, Intro to Game Studies, and a class of his own design, Narrative in Esports.
-He is a passionate gamer, and he always enjoys his wife's piano-noodling, Batman, parenthetical asides, and basketball.
+He is a passionate gamer.
+In addition to gaming, he always enjoys his wife's piano-noodling, Batman, parenthetical asides, and basketball.
 (He is a lifelong Lakers fan who has no idea what to make of their recent Luka Dončić acquisition.)

 Ashley Rezvani (2025)